bearjcc/QLM/README.md

 | Quack quack | 3% | Polite double |
 | Other variants | 8% | Various creative combinations |

-### Rick Roll Easter Egg

-The API includes a hidden deterministic easter egg!
-If your input's base64 encoding contains certain trigger substrings (like "ric", "abc", "xyz", etc.), you'll get the full lyrics of "Never Gonna Give You Up" instead of duck sounds.
-This is completely deterministic and hidden from the public documentation.

-**How it works:** Input text → base64 encoding → substring check → Rick Roll lyrics if triggered!

 ### Duck Thinking Feature

 Enable duck-themed thinking messages by setting `quack_thinking: true` in your request: